-Their reviews regarding their fish dishes, however (which we’ve thoroughly read because I swear reading restaurant reviews is a favorite past time of mine, are stellar.
+Their reviews regarding their fish dishes, however (which we’ve thoroughly read because I swear reading restaurant reviews is a favorite pastime of mine, are stellar.

-They offer shrimp, clams, snow crab legs and oysters on their steam bar menu.
-Fresh catch is offered when in season that are posted on their daily menu board inside the grill.
+They offer shrimp, clams, snow crab legs, and oysters on their steam bar menu.
+Fresh catch is offered when in season that is posted on their daily menu board inside the grill.

 We visited on a gloomy day in the Outer Banks but loved sitting inside the colorful dining area, watching the rainfall on the marina.

 But if you visit and there’s warmer, sunnier weather they have an outside area to dine at as well.
 Though the view of the marina isn’t as good because it’s on their front lawn, on the opposite side of the water (closer to the street, where you enter the area).

 Please note: We thank the Tourism Authority for Dare County’s Outer Banks for generously hosting our tasting.
 We also may make a small commission from affiliate links in this post but all opinions are ours and we bring you genuine content with real facts, photos, thoughts and recommendations.
 Always.